ceccon-t/transactionconverter/README.md

 Since it is a Spring Boot project, the application can also be run from your preferred IDE.
 Or you can access it online at [https://tc-transaction-converter.onrender.com/](https://tc-transaction-converter.onrender.com/) (just please be aware that this instance is open to everyone, so data can change at any time due to other users interacting with the system).

 ## How to build the project

 This is a Maven project, so the easiest way to build it is running `./mvnw clean package` in the root folder.
 The jar resulting from the build will be located inside the `target` folder that is generated.

 ## How to run the automated tests

-The simplest way is to run `./mvnw verify` on the main folder of the application.
+The simplest way is to run `./mvnw verify` in the main folder of the application (or the equivalent using `mvnw-cmd` for Windows environments).